 Your baby led weaning journey is one of the most exciting, yet scariest periods of your life.
 It can be a minefield trying to decide what to offer in those first few weeks.
 Do you go full steam ahead and offer a full roast dinner, complete with meat, potatoes and all the trimmings or do you start slowly but surely with pieces of veg and soft foods like pancakes or toast?
 Deciding on your baby led weaning starter foods is a personal choice and everyone will do it differently- there’s no right or wrong way!
-As long as you have waited until baby has shown all the signs of being ready, he or she is ready to go!
+As long as you have waited until baby has shown all the signs of being ready for weaning, he or she is ready to go!
+But, what are the best starter food ideas?

 With our first born son, we started with banana pancakes, but with our second I decided to start with single veg for two weeks first.
 The funny thing is the single veg idea was useless as it took Felix a lot longer to get the hang of this weaning malarkey than it did Dexter, so by the time he was actually able to pick up the food to put it in his mouth, we were onto toast, pancakes and a little bit of whatever we were having!